jasonachkar/Concordia-Cart-App/README.md

   6. If you don't have Tomcat server installed don't worry when adding the server onto ur IDE.

-7.Eclipse has the option to download it from their IDE.
+  7. Eclipse has the option to download it from their IDE.

 NOTE: BEFORE RUNNING THE PROJECT GO TO APPLICATION.PROPERTIES FILE IN SRC AND CHANGE THE SQL USERNAME AND PASSWORD TO CONFORM WITH
 YOUR SQL WORKBENCH USERNAME AND PASSWORD.
 THEN RUN THESE FOLLOWING COMMANDS IN A SEPERATE QUERY TAB.